Patrolman Donald Martin | Cincinnati Police Division

 INVESTIGATION

-More than a year later, Detective Jerry Schimph, Personal Crimes Squad investigator, was told by an informant that Walter Walls, while in jail, had bragged about killing the officer.
+More than a year later, Detective Jerry Schimph, Personal Crimes Squad investigator, was told by an informant that Walter Walls had bragged about killing the officer while in jail.
 By then, the 29-year-old Walls was in the Ohio State Penitentiary for the third time.
 During 1958, he was sent there for altering car titles.
 He was paroled in 1959 and sent back again during January 1960 as a parole violator.
 On February 23, 1961 he was paroled again – two weeks before killing Patrolman Martin.
-Three months after killing Patrolman Martin, he was caught carrying a firearm and sent back to prison.
+Three months after the killing, he was caught carrying a firearm and sent back to prison.

-On August 3, 1963 Detectives Schrimph and Stagenhorst traveled to the Penitentiary with a shirt that was found at the scene of the killing.
-The shirt fit perfectly, but Walls wouldn’t budge on his story.
-He admitted he had bragged about doing the murder, but that it was false bravado.
+On August 3, 1963 Detectives Schimph and Will Stagenhorst traveled to the Penitentiary, with a shirt that was found at the scene of the killing.
+The shirt fit perfectly, but Walls would not budge on his story.
+He admitted he had bragged about committing the murder, but that it was a false bravado.

-None in his Walls’s family or friends would tell what they had heard because they feared for their lives.
+None in Walls’s family or friends would tell what they had heard because they feared for their lives.
 Walls had abused them mercilessly.
 They knew that he had already caught up with Jillson in Kentucky and killed and buried him by the side of the road.
-Later, in 1969, Walls had his ex-wife killed.
+Later, in 1969, Walls had his estranged wife killed after she charged him with Child Neglect.
 The only other witness was Jessie Walls who said nothing.

 EPILOGUE

-The artifacts from the case were released to the Greater Cincinnati Police Museum and many of them are on display there.
+Once the case was solved, the evidence was released as artifacts to the Greater Cincinnati Police Museum and many of them are on display there.

-If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.
+If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-© This narrative was revised March 10, 2016 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based largely on his research and anecdotal recollections of Cincinnati Police Officer Jeff Schare.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was revised February 27,2025 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President/CEO, based largely on his research and anecdotal recollections of Cincinnati Police Chief Lawrence E. Whalen (Retired), Cincinnati Police Lieutenant Thomas Martin (Retired), and Cincinnati Police Officer Jeff Schare.
+All rights are reserved to them and the Greater Cincinnati Police Museum.